sstojos/MIDI-PEDAL/README.md

 ## Introduction

-This is a project for creating easy configurable midi-pedal that can play notes, chords and midi commands.
+This is a project for creating easy configurable midi-pedal that can play notes, chords and midi programs/commands.

 The goal of this project is to create a fully customizable midi pedal that can be built inexpensively  with commodity hardware readily available.